AndrewHenderson/marionette-redux/README.md

 ## `componentDidReceiveProps`

+This function is our version of React's "componentWillReceiveProps."

+We chose to replace "will" with "did" since Marionette, unlike React, will not inherently render the component after this function is executed.

-A component's `componentDidReceiveProps` will be executed when the state of the Redux store has changed and that particular component has provided a `mapStateToProps` function to `connect`.
+Rather than serving as a link in the framework's lifecycle event chain, this function is simply executed when the state of the Redux store has changed (and the component has declared a `mapStateToProps` function).

 ## `mapStateToProps` and `mapDispatchToProps`